truongsonghiep/journey-to-the-west/chapter-069.md

 The Dragon King said, *"When the Great Sage summoned me, he did not mention anything about water.
 This humble dragon came all by himself without bringing any rain gear.
 I do not have the assistance of wind, cloud, thunder, and lightning either.
-How could I make rain?”
+How could I make rain?"*
 “There‟s no need for wind, cloud, thunder, and lightning at this time,"* said Pilgrim, *"nor do we require much rain.
 Actually, all we need is a little water to act as medical supplement."*
 “In that case,"* said the dragon king, *"let me sneeze a couple of times and give him some of my saliva to take his medicine."*
 Exceedingly pleased, Pilgrim said, *"That‟s the best!
 That‟s the best!
 Don‟t wait anymore!
-Please do it at once!”
+Please do it at once!"*
 From midair, the old dragon lowered his dark cloud gradually until it hovered above the royal palace.
 With his whole body hidden by the cloud, the dragon spat out a mouthful of saliva that changed into rain.
 The officials of the entire court shouted “Bravos” in unison, crying, *"Ten thousand happinesses to our lord!
-Heaven has sent down sweet rain to us!”
+Heaven has sent down sweet rain to us!"*
 At once the king gave this decree:
 “Set out vessels to store it.
 Let everyone, inside and outside the palace, of high rank or low, store up this divine water so that we may be saved."* Look at those many